[Warning: This chapter deals with sexual assault. Names have been changed.]

 We could hash out the reasons for months – and we did – but in the end, perhaps it was inevitable: a transient soul meeting an intransient heart.

-Chicago brought its share of challenges for Selene and I, financial and personal, but whereas in San Francisco there were common foes to unite us, now it was just the two of us sharing a single bedroom apartment in the North Side neighborhood of Buena Park.
+Chicago brought its share of challenges for Selene and me, financial and personal, but whereas in San Francisco there were common foes to unite us, now it was just the two of us sharing a single bedroom apartment in the North Side neighborhood of Buena Park.

 There was much to love: the city, the neighborhood, our apartment.
 Within walking distance of Wrigleyville and Boy’s Town and right off the vital Red Line, we were just minutes from the Loop.
 We also had “our” bar for cheap drinks and billiards whenever we needed a casual date night.